Open Access Fund - Eligibility & Guidelines

 Eligibility & Guidelines

-Eligibility: Any current UCSF faculty (salaried), post-doc, fellow, resident, graduate student, or professional student (SOD, SOM, SON, SOP) may apply for funds.
-Faculty without salary are not eligible.
-Because we have a limited amount of funds for this pilot, we ask that you only apply for funds if you have no alternative funding source such as grant or departmental funds to cover the open access (OA) publishing fee.
+Because this fund is limited, please only apply for funds if you have no alternative funding source such as grant or departmental funds to cover the open access (OA) publishing fee.

 UCSF scholars are encouraged to include open access article processing charges (APCs) in their grant proposals.
 See this guide to biomedical funder policies on covering OA-related charges.

 Publication Criteria: Publications must be made freely available at the time of initial publication.
 Embargo periods for open access will not be covered.
-OA articles may be either in fully OA journals or in "hybrid" OA journals - subscription journals whereby authors pay a fee to make their article OA (often referred to as "open choice").
+OA articles may be either in fully OA journals or in hybrid OA journals - subscription journals whereby authors pay a fee to make their article OA.

 - Journal articles must be published in a peer-reviewed, scholarly journal.